Mankro/acos-draganddrop/README.md

   first read from the droppables section.
 * `reuse`: can this draggable be used again after it has been dragged to the correct droppable?
   Accepts values `true` or `false`, defaults to `true`
+* `htmlclass`: if specified, this value is added to the HTML class attribute of the draggable element.
+Furthermore, it is added to the droppable element when the draggable is dragged to a correct droppable.
+The exercise XML file may define new CSS style rules (via `<style>` or `<link>` elements) that apply new visual effects, such as colours and fonts, to the custom class.
+Multiple classes may be given separated by spaces.
+As the content type already includes a number of CSS rules, using the `!important` modifier may be necessary to override some rules.
 * `reveal`: what is revealed in the droppable when this draggable is dragged there?
   By default, the droppable content is replaced with the draggable `content`, which is often the desired effect when dragging text onto empty holes.